IGXO Cosmetics

 • Stress

-Here are some great shampoo options for greasy hair of different severities:
+Here are some great shampoo options for greasy hair of different severity:

-• Nizoral A-D Anti-Dandruff Shampoo – Deep cleanses hair & controls dandruff
+• Nizoral A-D Anti-Dandruff Shampoo: Deeply cleanses hair and controls dandruff

-• Head & Shoulders Clinical Strength – Fights severe dandruff & seborrheic dermatitis
+• Head and Shoulders Clinical Strength: Fights severe dandruff and seborrheic dermatitis

-• Dove Dermacare Scalp Anti-Dandruff Shampoo – Gently cleanses & controls dandruff
+• Dove Dermacare Scalp Anti-Dandruff Shampoo: Gently cleanses and controls dandruff

 Look for shampoos with salicylic acid, pyrithione zinc, or ketoconazole to reduce oil production and promote a healthy scalp environment.
 A clarifying shampoo can also help remove product buildup that may be weighing hair down.